TechSquidTV/Shoutify/README.md

 #### Prerequisite
 Create your own .env file
-and example can be found in .env.example
+an example can be found in .env.example

 Log into the [Twitter Developer Portal](https://developer.twitter.com/) and create a new project and follow the wizard for the client ID and Secret.